Paleo basics restrict eating grains, making wheat an off-limits ingredient for this lifestyle.

-Find an exciting and well thought out paleo bread recipe to use for sandwiches, breakfast avocado toast, or as a snack.
+Find an exciting and well-thought-out paleo bread recipe to use for sandwiches, breakfast avocado toast, or as a snack.
 This recipe is grain-free, gluten-free, and dairy-free, slightly firm and yet fluffy at the same time.
-Think a combination of white and banana bread, made paleo-friendly.
+Think of a combination of white and banana bread, made paleo-friendly.

 Paleo baking strips away the essence of what makes typical bread, well, bread.
 That is gluten, a protein present in grains like wheat that is formed while the bread is kneaded.
-In order to make breads that meet the paleo diet guidelines, alternative flours that lack gluten but yet compliment each other, need to be used.
+In order to make bread that meets the paleo diet guidelines, alternative flours that lack gluten but yet complement each other, need to be used.

 In order to leaven the bread, a combination of baking soda and vinegar is used.
 The vinegar won’t add an off flavor.
 Instead, it works in combination with the baking soda to produce that necessary fluffiness and help the bread not be too stiff (aka to leaven the bread).

 Last but not least, gluten-free flours typically require an added layer of moisture.
 That’s where the oil comes into play.
 I suggest using avocado oil due to its neutral flavor.
 Along with this, I also included honey to add a much-needed level of sweetness to the loaf.

 The easiest way to stick to a paleo diet.
 Download this free, RD-written meal prep guide complete with meal planning tools, approved food lists, and tips for eating paleo.

 The macros of this bread are well-balanced for each slice:

 140 kcals; 11g Fat; 8g Carbs; 5g Protein